Johan Harstad: Fiction

 In 2007, Harstad published Hässelby, a novel about the children's book character Alfie Atkins' life as an adult, who ultimately is held responsible for the end of the world.
 The novel is influenced by David Lynch's TV series Twin Peaks, the theory of Synchronicity and Arthur Koestler's book The Roots of Coincidence.

 In 2008 he published his first sci-fi / horror novel, 172 Hours on the Moon, a crossover between young adult fiction and adult fiction.
-The novel, dealing with a return to the moon in 2012 (2019 in the US edition), is partly a homage to sci-fi and horror films from the 1970s and 1980s.
+The novel, dealing with a return to the Moon in 2012 (2019 in the US edition), is partly a homage to sci-fi and horror films from the 1970s and 1980s.
 For DARLAH he was awarded the 2008 Brage Prize in the category children's literature.
-The rights to the novel has been sold to United States, Sweden, Denmark, Finland, the Netherlands, Germany, the Faroe Islands, Turkey, South Korea, France, Mexico, Taiwan, Brasil and Serbia.
+The rights to the novel has been sold to United States, Sweden, Denmark, Finland, the Netherlands, Germany, the Faroe Islands, Turkey, South Korea, France, Mexico, Taiwan, Brazil and Serbia.

 In 2015 he published Max-Mischa-Tetoffensiven, a more than a 1000 pages long novel centered around the life of the playwright and theatre director Max Hansen who moved from his native Norway to the U.S. as a teenager.
 The Dutch translation of this work was awarded the 2018 Europese Literatuur Prijs, a prize for translated European literature.

 Harstad was awarded the Dobloug Prize in 2019.